zee-nguyen/Stanford_Machine_Learning/Week 6/W6-quiz.md

 - [ ] Suppose you are training a regularized linear regression model.
 The recommended way to choose what value of regularization parameter λ to use is to choose the value of λ which gives the lowest test set error.
 - [X] The performance of a learning algorithm on the training set will typically be better than its performance on the test set.
 - [ ] Suppose you are training a regularized linear regression model.The recommended way to choose what value of regularization parameter λ to use is to choose the value of λ which gives the lowest training set error.

+**Explanation**: Choosing λ based on training set error is not ideal.
+It's the cross validation error that helps fit the hypothesis better and helps choose more appropriate λ.

 ## 5